openvinotoolkit/openvino/docs/IE_PLUGIN_DG/InferRequest.md

 - `_networkOutputBlobs` - output blob map.
 - `_parameters` - `ngraph::Function` parameter operations.
 - `_results` - `ngraph::Function` result operations.
+- backend specific fields:
 	- `_inputTensors` - inputs tensors which wrap `_networkInputBlobs` blobs.
 They are used as inputs to backend `_executable` computational graph.
 	- `_outputTensors` - output tensors which wrap `_networkOutputBlobs` blobs.
 They are used as outputs from backend `_executable` computational graph.
 	- `_executable` - an executable object / backend computational graph.

 ### `InferRequest` Constructor